ehteqx/labroot/README.md

 # labroot

 Scripts and Macros (in CLING-interpreted C++) for Data Analysis using CERN's ROOT Framework (https://root.cern.ch).
-The "inspiration" comes from a University class that I am attending: Optics Laboratory and Computational Data Analysis.
+<br />The "inspiration" comes from a University class that I am attending: Optics Laboratory and Computational Data Analysis.

 Some code comes or is adapted from Giuseppe Della Ricca's lectures website: http://www.infis.univ.trieste.it/~dellaric/